How is Zeffy free?

 Donor outreach and engagement

-Updating content on the website—blog posts, news articles, and event announcements—keeps visitors informed about recent developments.
-With engagement elements like email sign-ups, contact forms, and volunteer registration, you can communicate and establish deeper connections.
+You can also make sure you have up to date content on the website—blog posts, news articles, and event announcements.
+Keeping your content fresh keeps visitors informed about activity and recent developments.
+With extra engagement elements like email sign-ups, contact forms, and volunteer registration, you can communicate and establish deeper connections.

 How to design the perfect website for your nonprofit